royqh1979/PyEasyGraphics/docs/tutorials/101_turtle.rst

 In the turtle graphics, you control a turtle to move around the graphics window.
 The traces left by its move form drawings.

-In the following program, we use turtle graphics to draw a star.
+In the following program, we use turtle graphics to draw a star:

+In the main function, we:

+    #. use create_world(800,600) to create a 800x600 drawing canvas (drawing window)
+    #. set the pen color to red and the fill color to red
+    #. use right(90) command to turn the turtle 90 degrees clockwise.
+    #. use forward(100) command to move the turtle 100 steps forward,the turn the turtle 144 degrees clockwise.
+    #. repeat the above step 5 times
+    #. use close_world() to close the drawing window()

 .. code-block:: python